What Steps Should I Take Before Divorce?

 - Set aside things that you know you are the sole owner of (separate property).

 - Monitor your interactions on social media.
-What you say about your spouse, whether direct or indirect, can come back to haunt you later on in the divorce proceedings.
+What you say about your spouse, whether direct or indirect, can come back to haunt you.

 - Be wary of dating before your divorce is finalized, as this can affect the court’s opinion of your character.